openebs-archive/openebs-docs/docs/installation.md

 - Choose a set of nodes for OpenEBS control plane pods
 - Choose a set of nodes for OpenEBS storage pool
 - You can customize the disk filters that need to be excluded from being used
-- (Optional) Configure Environmental Variable in OpenEBS operator YAML
+- (Optional) Configure with Environment Variables in OpenEBS operator YAML

 For custom installation, <a href="https://openebs.github.io/charts/openebs-operator.yaml" target="_blank">download</a> the **openebs-operator** YAML file, update the above configurations using the instructions below and proceed to installation with  `kubectl` command.